KDE/krdp/README.md

     <dd>The path to the TLS certificate key that matches the provided certificate.</dd>
     <dt>--monitor <monitor></dt>The index of the monitor to use for streaming video.
 If not supplied the whole workspace is used.</dd>
 </dl>

+# Known Working and Not-Working Clients

+The following clients are known to work with the server:

+- XFreeRDP and wlFreeRDP from the FreeRDP project.
+- Reminna, a remote desktop client for Gnome.
+- Thincast Remote Desktop Client

+The following clients are known not to work:

+- Krdc, KDE's remote desktop client.
+While it supports RDP it does not support the graphics pipeline.
+- Windows' Remote Desktop client.
+It can connect but will only display a black screen.
+Input does work however.
+- Microsoft's Remote Desktop client for Android.
+It behaves the same as the Windows RDP client.

+# Known Issues and Limitations

+- Only video streaming and remote input is supported.
+- Only the NLA security type of RDP is supported.
+- Only one username and password combination is supported for login.
+- Only the "Graphics Pipeline" extension of the RDP protocol is implemented for video streaming.
+This extension allows using H.264 for video streaming, but it means only clients supporting that extension are supported.
+- H.264 encoding is done using hardware encoding if possible, but currently we only support using VAAPI for this.
+Most notably this means hardware encoding on NVidia hardware can not be used and software encoding will be used instead.
+Additionally, on certain hardware there are limits to what size of frame can be encoded by the hardware.
+In both cases, encoding will fall back to software encoding.
+- KDE's implementation of the Remote Desktop portal is rather limited as shipped with Plasma 5.27.
+Most notably it does not allow selecting which screen to stream, nor does it have an option to remember the setup and reuse it when the same application requests a new connection.
+As a workaround, the server will open a remote desktop session on startup and reuse that session for all RDP connections.
+Additionally, monitor selection can be done using the `--monitor` command line option.